I'll admit it. I'm a person who gets bored... very easily. Of consequence, there is one thing I find intolerable for myself: inactivity.

 My own personal experience as a mentor of a youth in the Seattle area who has gone through the Washington State juvenile correctional system has taught me that forging these

 unique, personal bonds with younger students can carry a much larger impact than infrequent, non-continuous forms of contact.
 That said, the same experience has also taught me that there are plenty of unforeseen issues and difficulties involved in trying to make a significant impact in a developing youth's life.
+So what is the formula for success that is consistent, reliable and influential?

 The same formula must also be universally applicable and replicable.
 Easier said than done!